insure logo

 Can I add someone to my car insurance temporarily?

-Yes, you typically add individuals temporarily to your car insurance for short-term visits, but it does depend on your car insurance guidelines and policies.
+Yes, you typically add individuals temporarily to your car insurance for short-term visits, but it depends on your car insurance guidelines and policies.
 Your insurer will need personal information about your driver and how long they’ll be on your policy.
 There may be an additional cost to cover their inclusion in your policy.

 If your son lives with you, drives your vehicle regularly and is a teen to young adult, you should list him on your car insurance policy.
 Any member of your household who is driving your vehicle is recommended to be covered under your policy.
 Otherwise, you may be responsible for accident damages and insurance may not cover the claim.